-Participation (25%).
+Participation (5%).
 You are expected to attend classes regularly (attendance is enforced through a sign-up sheet) and contribute to discussion.

-Presentations (75%) - Starting on week 3 student teams will make in-class presentation of their work.
+Presentations (35%) - Starting on week 3 students or teams of students will make in-class presentation of their work.
+3 presentations total will be scheduled.
 10-15 minutes max in Power Point with the use of graphical displays.

-Presentations will cover an overview of the corpus (what is the corpus about? number of documents, of sentences per document, linguistic domain as shown by the distribution of words) and the most significant results using the tools learned by the time of the presentation (from n-grams, to topic modeling, CoreNLP annotators - gender, normalized dates, quote - knowledge-base and dictionary annotators, SVO extractors, sentiment, style, and more...
+Presentations will cover an overview of the corpus (what is the corpus about? number of documents, of sentences per document, linguistic domain as shown by the distribution of words) and the most significant results using the tools learned by the time of the presentation (from n-grams, to topic modeling, Wrd2Vec, CoreNLP annotators - gender, normalized dates, quote - knowledge-base and dictionary annotators, SVO extractors, sentiment, style, and more...
 What are the pros and cons, strengths and limits of the NLP tools used?
 As the semester progresses and students learn more NLP tools, repeated teams' presentations are expected to provide both broader and more in-depth analyses of the corpora.